edgeof8/tIRC/README.md

 ## Scripting System

-PyRC features a powerful scripting system allowing users to extend its functionality.
-Scripts are Python files placed in the `scripts/` directory.
+PyRC features a powerful and flexible scripting system, allowing users to extend and customize client functionality using Python.
+Scripts can introduce new commands, react to IRC and client events, manage their own data, and much more.
+All scripts are placed in the `scripts/` directory in PyRC's root folder and are loaded automatically on startup.

 ### Key Scripting Capabilities: